VarunCodes/trunarrative-framework/README.md

 > Creating a testBase class for generic methods and connecting it with data.properties

-> Converting TestNG file and including Surefire plugin
+> Integrating stepDefinitions/Cucumber and TestNG by creating a TestRunner file